sorinbotirla/powerchat/README.md

 <h2>Testing</h2>
 Operator chat will be available at https:// your url here / path to the <a href="https://github.com/sorinbotirla/powerchat/blob/main/index.php">index.php</a>?method=manageoperator<br />
-Customer chat will be available at https:// your url here / path to the client.html (you can replace later this path with your desired application if you plan to integrate it)
+Customer chat will be available at https:// your url here / path to the client.html (you can replace later this path with your desired application if you plan to integrate it)<br />
+If you use the chat with multiple operators, handle the operator name change yourself.
+The default name is Operator.<br />
+Customers are required to write their names and email addresses to join the chat.
+Make sure you change the Terms and Conditions URL of the agreement checkbox.

 In production you will need a second parameter called pwrsid and the value<br />
 can be generated with $this->generatePowerSupportSid(); <br />